-The OASIS book is well written and interesting enough to hold your attention, if you just want to read the entire work.
+The OASIS book is well written and interesting enough to hold your attention throughout.
 Yet it can also serve as a comprehensive reference book for parents and clinicians.
 The vast index enables you to find specific information very quickly.
-The index is so precise that you can look up side effects of drugs under a particular name brand or specific comorbidities such as Attention Deficit Disorder.
+The index is so precise, in fact, you can look up side effects of drugs under a particular name brand or specific comorbidities such as Attention Deficit Disorder.

-Some of the literature about Asperger Syndrome presents the disorder romantically: Aspies are babies who read, their disorder is a mystical gift, etc. Bashe and Kirby have none of that.
+Some of the literature about Asperger Syndrome presents the disorder romantically– babies who read, their disorder is a mystical gift, etc. Bashe and Kirby have none of that.
 Instead, they present Asperger Syndrome in a matter-of-fact way, describing specific symptoms and situations and how to manage them.
 They write about intellectual giftedness as if it were another challenge for parents.

 Nevertheless, the authors are extremely sympathetic to children with Asperger Syndrome.
 If parents become frustrated and challenged, their children do too, only more so.
 By the time you finish reading this book, you are ready to become an activist for these children yourself.

-The authors have no magic cure at this time for children with Asperger Syndrome; however, they remain optimistic and upbeat.
+The authors have no magic cure for children with Asperger Syndrome.
+This doesn’t stop them from being optimistic and upbeat.
 Bashe and Kirby’s Guide manages to live up to its subtitle, which is to provide “Advice, Support, Insight and Inspiration” for parents of children with Asperger Syndrome.